 5. Open your kids’ first deposit account online

-To further aid in teaching them these important life lessons, consider opening a deposit account such as the POSB My Account for Kids.
-They can deposit their gift money received during new year and birthdays so that they get a head start in building up their savings.
+To further aid in teaching them these important life lessons, you may want to consider opening a deposit account such as the POSB My Account for Kids.
+Not only can they deposit their gift money received during festive periods and birthdays, they also get a head start in building their savings.

 In addition, opening this account offers various benefits for your child.
 Rewards include a $1 gift deposit, sign up gift (during promotional periods) and waiver of coin deposit fee until he/she turns 16.
-There will be a complimentary POPULAR 1-year student membership.Read more: Why open a savings account even if your child has CDA
+There is also a complimentary POPULAR 1-year student membership.Read more: Why open a savings account even if your child has CDA

 6. Use the POSB Smart Buddy

 POSB Smart Buddy is the official partner for e-payment across all Singapore schools, and the world’s first in-school wearable tech savings and payment program.
-Not only can your child use the Smart buddy watch or card to make contactless payments in school and/or at selected merchants, it also lets them check on account balances, and track fitness levels.
+Not only can your child use the Smart buddy watch or card to make contactless payments in school and/or at selected merchants, it also lets them check on account balances, and track their fitness levels.

-Paired with a mobile app, you can instantly increase allowance and manage your child's finances on the go and set savings goals to track together.
+Paired with a mobile app, you can allocate allowances, manage your child's finances on the go and set savings goals to track together.
 In addition, by linking you and your child’s bank account to the app, allowances can be debited within set limits and savings can be automatically transferred into his/her savings account.

 Starting the money conversation early and teaching basic money management skills can go a long way in your child’s life.
 It will be one of the best gifts from a parent.